Graphics by Rodney Hazard (Click to enlarge)

 DEAD PERSON REGION

 Adolf Hitler (1) – What can you say about Adolf Hitler that hasn’t already been said?
 He's responsible for the deaths of tens of millions and started the worst war of the 20th century.
-People hate him so much that they fantasise about travelling back in time and killing him.
+People hate him so much that they fantasize about traveling back in time and killing him.
 A strong number-one seed.

-Slobodan Milosevic (8) – This war-crimes-committing asshole was widely compared to Hitler in the lead-up to the NATO intervention in Kosovo in the late 1990s, but he was more of a Hitler wannabe than anything – and being a failed genocidal maniac is almost worse than being a successful one.
+Slobodan Milosevic (8) – This war-crimes-committing asshole was widely compared to Hitler in the lead-up to the NATO intervention in Kosovo in the late 90s, but he was more of a Hitler wannabe than anything—and being a failed genocidal maniac is almost worse than being a successful one.

 Saddam Hussein (7) – Back in 1990, George H. W. Bush gave a speech in which he implied that the Iraqi dictator was worse than Hitler in some respects.
 Years later, George W. Bush picked up the Hitler comparisons where his dad left off, and that overblown rhetoric likely helped encourage the invasion of Iraq, which was one of the biggest foreign-policy blunders in American history.
 Whoops.